shiltemann/presentations-old/2018-GalaxyEU/PITCHME.md

   - Lot of reference databases
 - Cons:
   - Choice of variable region can bias results
-  - Difficult to resolve species in strains due to highly conserved nature of the gene
+  - Difficult to resolve species and strains due to highly conserved nature of the gene